deeplearninc/relaax/README.md

 ### [Algorithm](#contents)

 An algorithm is an usual Python package.
 But RELAAX server loads algorithms dynamically.
-Dynamic loading simplifies algorithm developement outside Python package structure.
+Dynamic loading simplifies algorithm development outside Python package structure.
 The path to selected algorithm is defined in config.yaml or in command line.
 All algorithms follow structure defined in relaax/algorithm_base directory:

 ```